plowsof/monerodevs.org/README.md

+People can have Multiple tags.
+Projects should only have One tag

 looks something like:
 (avatar can be empty - i will get your twitter profile pic automatically - failing that - your github.. failing that.. a default icon